Freedom89/yxkd/_posts/gatech/ga_notes/2024-11-01-gt-ga-notes-la.md

 So now this becomes a grid, and we want to find the best grid point which maximizes this objective function.

 LP $\in$ P but ILP (integer linear programming) is NP-hard.
-We are going to reduce Max-sAT to ILP.
+We are going to reduce Max-SAT to ILP.
 * Many of the NP complete problems are easy to reduce to ILP.
 * Also going to look at linear programming relaxation by ignoring $x \in \mathbb{Z}^n$ constraint, so look at best real number point $x$.
   * Find a real point $x$ to approximate an integer point which is nearby that is going to give us a feasible solution